Amorphous vs Crystalline

-There are basically three different states of matter, that are solid, liquid, and gaseous states.
+There are three different states of matter that are solid, liquid, and gaseous states.
 Solids possess two different states, namely, amorphous and crystalline.
-These forms or states of solids depend on the arrangement of the particles, in a definite or an indefinite geometry.
+These forms or states of solids depend on the arrangement of the particles in a definite or indefinite geometry.
 Crystalline solids possess a regularly ordered array of particles that are held together with the help of uniform intermolecular forces.
 On the other hand, in the amorphous solids, the particles are not arranged in the form of regular arrays.

 Crystalline solids consist of particles that are arranged in a three-dimensional manner.
 The intermolecular forces between them are equal.
 They are anisotropic and have a well-defined melting point as well.
 They are referred to as the true solids.
-Examples of crystalline solids are diamond, benzoic acid, etc. Application of diamond includes in the making of beautiful jewelry, cutting of glass, etc.
+Examples of crystalline solids are diamond, benzoic acid, etc. The application of diamond includes the making of beautiful jewellery, cutting of glass, etc.

 Amorphous refers to being shapeless.
-Amorphous solids have an irregular arrangement of the solid particles.
+Amorphous solids have an irregular arrangement of solid particles.
 The intermolecular forces between them are not equal.
 Also, the distance between every two particles tends to vary.
 They do not possess a defined geometric shape.
-Amorphous solids are also known as supercooled liquids and they are isotropic in nature.
+Amorphous solids are also known as supercooled liquids and are isotropic.
 Examples of amorphous solids include glass, naphthalene, etc.

 Applications of glass are as follows.